EricMcWinNer/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

 1. I gave the event argument of the function a default value of false to make the code more readable.
 2. I removed the unnecessary multiple checks on the truthiness of the candidate variable.
-I know the candidate would always be false if the event is false, so I just return the TRIVIAL_PARTITION_KEY if the event is falsy.
+I know the candidate would always be false if the event variable is false, so I just return the `TRIVIAL_PARTITION_KEY` if the event is falsy.
 3. I used the null coalesce operator to check for the presence of a partionKey, thus removing an extra if block and reducing the code.
+The null coalesce operator also greatly improves code readability.
-4. I reduced the convoluted nested logic which can be difficult to follow and spaced out the code; leaving a blank line between each if block to make the code easier to read.
+4. I reduced the convoluted nested if-else statements which can be difficult to follow and spaced out the code; leaving a blank line between each if block to make the code easier to read.